-Syria's Assad calls Jordan's king to boost cooperation
+Syria's Assad calls Jordan's king to boost cooperation amid thaw in relations

 The call comes amid efforts aimed at boosting cooperation between the two countries, which are facing challenging economic conditions.